APSV-UPM/BusinessIntelligence/README.md

 - `notebooks`: contains the Jupyter notebooks that will be used on the labs.

 There are 3 notebooks:
 - `1.
 Introduction to Python.ipynb`: contains the code for the first lab.
-On it we will learn tha basics of Python language and how to use Pandas and Matplotlib libraries.
+On it we will learn the basics of Python language and how to use Pandas and Matplotlib libraries.
 - `2.
 Data exploration and visualization.ipynb`: contains the code for the second lab.
 On it we will learn how to use the Pandas library to perform data analysis.
 - `3.
 Introduction to Machine Learning.ipynb`: contains the code for the third lab.
 On it we will learn the basics of machine learning using the Scikit-learn library.